 Refinancing Personal Loans for Early Payoff

 Refinancing your personal loan can help you pay it off sooner.
-You can get a lower interest rate or a shorter loan term.
+It’s possible to get a loan with a shorter time or a lower interest rate.
 This can save you money on interest charges and speed up the payoff.
 But, think about how it might affect your credit score and any fees.

 Refinancing also lets you change the loan term.
 Shortening the term means you pay off the loan quicker, even if your monthly payments go up.
 This is good if your finances have improved and you can handle higher payments.